W.Va. man charged in assault on Capitol officer is ordered held pending trial

 Aloi concluded: “I struggle, because I don’t know if that represents who you are, Mr. Tanios.
 I don’t think it represents who a lot of people were on that day.
 But what is it that causes that behavior?
 And all I can think of is, there’s something that causes such hate — such irrational behavior, such a desire to show up to attack our country and officers in such a way — that gives me no confidence whether it will stop.”

-Separately on Monday, U.S. Magistrate Zia M. Faruqui ordered Mark Ponder of Washington detained until trial April 1.
+Separately on Monday, U.S. Magistrate Judge Zia M. Faruqui ordered Mark Ponder of Washington detained until trial April 1.

 Ponder allegedly assaulted three officers and shattered a riot shield with a flagpole, which the magistrate said “could have caused serious if not fatal injuries.”
 The judge noted that Ponder’s record included a bank robbery and domestic assault, although police released him back into the crowd on Jan.
 6 because they were overwhelmed and could not transport him.